Hina Khan Beats Erica Fernandes & Jennifer Winget To Become Most Desirable Woman On TV!

 From Jennifer Winget, Surbhi Chandna to Hina Khan and Erica Fernandes, many actresses have impressed the viewers with their acting skills, gorgeous looks and cool attitude.
 These actresses are ruling the television industry.
 Times released the 20 Most Desirable Women on Hindi Television 2018.
 Well, there is no surprise that Hina Khan tops the list!
 The actress made her mark with the show Yeh Rishta Kya Kehlata Hai.
 She quit the show and surprised her fans by participating in two big reality shows - Khatron Ke Khiladi and Bigg Boss.
 Post her Bigg Boss stint, there is no look back.
 The actress is super busy attending events and with her show Kasautii Zindagii Kay 2.
 She will soon make her debut in Bollywood as well as Cannes Film Festival.

-Read on to know what Hina has to say and check out to 20 Most Desirable Women on Hindi Television 2018!
+Read on to know what Hina has to say and check out the 20 Most Desirable Women on Hindi Television 2018!

 Hina Khan Is Most Desirable Woman On TV